lsolbach/overarch-models/README.md

 the artifacts will be triggered.
 This script does not generate any images, but you can use the preview features/plugins of your editor or IDE to see the images.

+On Windows the *git bash* can be used to execute the scripts.

 ## Copyright and Licenses
 The model files are © 2024 Ludger Solbach.
 Licensed under [CC BY](https://creativecommons.org/licenses/by/4.0/).